01 of 02

 - Though none of these guided visits require spelunking skills, visitors need to be in moderate physical shape and not suffer from fear of heights or claustrophobia.
 There’s a minimum age of ten years, and a jacket and sturdy hiking boots are recommended.
 Rates and hours listed above are current as of summer, 2013.

-To reach the caves, follow the road the winds its way up the slopes of Monte Cucco from Sigillo to the small lot at Pian di Monte and take the half kilometer hike to the Valcella meeting point.
+To reach the caves, follow the road that winds its way up the slopes of Monte Cucco from Sigillo to the small lot at Pian di Monte and take the half kilometer hike to the Valcella meeting point.
 From here, it’s another half kilometer hike (with your guide) to the eastern cave entrance, where tours begin.

 For further information, current rates and hours, or to book a tour, please see Monte Cucco Park website.